-Fluidigm Corporation (the Company) was incorporated in the state of California on May 19, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology (Caltech).
+Fluidigm Corporation (the Company) was incorporated in the state of California on May 19, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
 In July 2007, the Company was reincorporated in Delaware.
 The Company's headquarters are located in South San Francisco, California.

 The Company develops, manufactures and markets proprietary Integrated Fluidic Circuit systems that significantly improve the productivity of life science research.
-The Company's Integrated Fluidic Circuits, or IFCs, enable the simultaneous performance of thousands of biochemical measurements in extremely minute volumes.
-The Company created this "integrated circuit for biology" by achieving unprecedented miniaturization, integration and automation of sophisticated liquid handling processes on a single microfabricated device.
+The Company's Integrated Fluidic Circuits (IFCs), enable the simultaneous performance of thousands of biochemical measurements in extremely minute volumes.
+The Company created this "integrated circuit for biology" by miniaturizing, integrating and automating sophisticated liquid handling processes on a single microfabricated device.
 The Company's customers include many leading biotechnology and pharmaceutical companies, academic institutions, and life science laboratories worldwide.